finalyards/ZOO-esp32/tof/vl53l5cx_uld/README.md

 - C/Rust adaptation
 - translation of results from 1D vectors to 2D matrices
-- and enums instead of integer values.
+- enums in place of "magic" integer values

 YOU SHOULD NOT USE THIS LEVEL IN AN APPLICATION.
 Use the [`vl53l5cx`](../vl53l5cx/README.md) API instead (which depends on us).
-Before that, though, read on, install the build requirements so that the higher API can be built.
+Before that, though, read on, install the build requirements so that the higher API can also be built.

->**@ST.com**: It would be really nice if you can provide the ULD C libraries without a "click through" license.
-A downloadable URL with checksum for tamper-resistance would do, just fine.
+>Note: We don't automatically pull in the vendor ULD C library, because it requires a "click through" license. @ST.com if you are reading this, please consider providing a publicly accessible URL to remove this somewhat unnecessary manual step developers need to go through.

 ## Pre-reading